 Head back to the days of the Cold War on a tour of the Berlin of the 1970s that inspired David Bowie’s classic albums Low, Heroes, and Lodger.
 See where the artist lived, the clubs he frequented, and the studios where he recorded his music.

-- 3-hour tour with a historian guide
+- Live tour guide

-Professors, doctoral students, historians, journalists, art critics, and published authors act as guides on this tour.
+- Professors, doctoral students, historians, journalists, art critics, and published authors act as guides on this tour

-You will need to use public transport a few times since the distances between some key sites will be too far to walk.
+- You will need to use public transport a few times since the distances between some key sites will be too far to walk.
 If you do not have a visitor's transit pass for Berlin already, it is advised to purchase the day metro pass.
-If you cannot purchase it in advance then your guide will help you to purchase it at the first metro station on the tour.
+If you cannot purchase it in advance then your guide will help you to purchase it at the first metro station on the tour